edenlabllc/aws.provisioner.infra/README.md

 ## Development

-For development, you need to use one of the project repositories and change the code in the directory `.PROJECT/clusters/aws.provisioner.infra-<version>/terraform`.
+For development, navigate to the local `.PROJECT/clusters/aws.provisioner.infra-<version>/terraform` directory of a project repository, then perform the changes directly in the files and test them.
-After developing and refactoring code, copy change files to this repository in feature branch and create Pull Request.
+Finally, copy the changed files to a new feature branch of this repository and create a pull request (PR).